csyben/PYRO-NN-Layers/README.rst

 the graphics card memory and handle the memory management internally.
 This leads to the problem that CUDA malloc calls in the operators itself will allocate memory outside of the Tensorflow context, which can easily lead to out of memory errors, although the memory is not full.

+There exist two ways of dealing with this problem:

+1. A convinient way is to reduce the initally allocated memory by Tensorflow itself and allow a memory growth.
+We suggest to always use this mechanism to minimize the occurance of out of memory errors:

 .. code-block:: python

     config = tf.ConfigProto()